Adaptogens for Anxiety and Stress Relief

 Ashwagandha is an herb used for its positive effects, ranging from mental health support to an energy and vitality boost, in the traditional medicine of Eastern cultures for thousands of years.
 This article explores its benefits, as well as risks and possible dosage.

-Korean Ginseng: Benefits and Recommended Dosage
+Korean Ginseng: What It Is, Effects and Dosage

-Korean Ginseng: Benefits and Recommended Dosage
+Korean Ginseng: What It Is, Effects and Dosage

 Korean ginseng is one of the most popular plant extracts in Eastern medicine.
 How does it affect the immune system, brain and sexual function?